How to Start a Minecraft YouTube Channel

 Imagine logging into YouTube to find one of your Minecraft videos going viral.
 What would you do after seeing something like that?
 If your answer is “investigate the cause and make similar content,” that’s the right thing to do.
 More than anything, measuring the success of popular videos and repeating what works is a reliable way to grow your Minecraft channel.

 After all, that’s what Farzy did.
-Three months ago, both newer and older videos on his channel received some love from the YouTube algorithm.
 It didn’t seem to matter if the videos were weeks old or published years ago.
-YouTube was recommending his content to viewers, and he decided to capitalize on that.
+The YouTube algorithm was recommending his content to viewers, and he decided to capitalize on that.

 “I had a big spurt of views from normal traffic sources – lots of them,” Farzy says.
 “What I did from there is I just tried to double down on that content.
 So making more engaging tutorials.
 Making let’s play content that has an inherent value….
 And the growth has just skyrocketed.”